Posted on March 16th, 2021

 HighTide and Nottingham Playhouse today announced a newly filmed production of their 2019 production of LIT.
-It will be available on demand via the Nottingham Playhouse website from 1st June and tickets can be booked here.
+It will be available on demand via the Nottingham Playhouse website from 1st June.

 This follows rave reviews during its summer 2019 tour to the HighTide Festival in Aldeburgh, Nottingham and London.
 The play explores the turbulent teenage years of Bex; a girl looking for love in all the wrong places.
 It places complex, working-class people at the heart of the production, and is inspired by writer Sophie Ellerby’s experience working with young women and mothers in the prison system.

 Eve Austin (The ABC Murders, Emmerdale) reprises her leading role as Bex, for which she was nominated for a Broadway World Award.